Divided French Muslim Council elects new leaders

-Elections for France's official Muslim council on Sunday put a Moroccan-backed mosque network on top in a poll overshadowed by a boycott by its former leaders from the Algerian-backed Paris Grand Mosque.
+A Moroccan-backed mosque network topped the elections for France's official Muslim council following a boycott by its former leaders from the Algeria-backed Paris Grand Mosque.

 The Rally of French Muslims (RMF) took 43.2 percent of the vote, ahead of the Union of French Islamic Organisations (UOIF) at 30.2 percent and a Turkish mosque network at 12.7 percent, the French Council of the Muslim Faith (CFCM) announced.